Eating with Braces

 Rubber Band Wear

 To successfully complete orthodontic treatment, the patient must work together with the orthodontist.
 The teeth and jaws can only move toward their corrected positions if the patient consistently wears the rubber bands or other appliances as prescribed.
-Like a headgear, elastics provide extra forces to help move your teeth.
+Elastics provide extra forces to help move your teeth.
 Be very faithful at wearing your rubber bands so you do not prolong your treatment time.

 Loose Wire, Bracket or Band